workflowproducts/postcard/README.md

 Electron (by Github) is an application shell that provides you with several important components.
 The first is the web engine from Chromium, which renders your HTML and Javascript just like a browser.
 In order to display your HTML and Javascript files you need a webserver, so Electron provides and embeds a Node server.
 Finally, Electron helps you package your application so that you can easily distribute it to Linux, Mac and Windows computers.
 Electron is a powerful combination of technologies and effort.

 #### PostgreSQL
 PostgreSQL is an enterprise class, open source object-relational database.
-Postcard brings statically compiled binaries of PostgreSQL for Linux, Mac and Windows into Node modules.
+Postcard brings portable binaries of PostgreSQL for Linux, Mac and Windows into Node modules.

 Postcard is still pre-release.
 Please ignore it for now.